Credit

 Bad credit indicates that you have failed to handle your finances properly in the past, and this is a worrying signal for employers if you are applying for a job in a department or a position that involves handling financial resources.

-This also applies to positions that involve advising people about their finances, or if you will maintain relationships with key suppliers or vendors.
+This also applies to positions that involve advising people about their finances or, if you will, maintaining relationships with key suppliers or vendors.

 Research the Applicable Law in Your State of Residence